Academic Programs Directors

 The Program is dedicated to inclusive excellence and extending the frontiers of knowledge beyond the boundaries of the institution.
 The Program hosts a community of scholars from across the university who share a love of learning.
 The Program’s vision is to be a nationally recognized model of inclusive excellence through a sustained commitment to access, student success, academic rigor, and high quality learning.
 In conjunction with the University Honors Board, the director manages and leads the University Honors Program, maintains and improves its quality and impact, and raises its prominence and reputation both regionally and nationally.

-Brent Foster, Ph.D., Interim Director for Undergraduate Studies and General Education
+Brent Foster, Ph.D., Assistant Vice President for Undergraduate Studies and General Education

-The Director of Undergraduate Studies & General Education supports development of rigorous and innovative curriculum for both the degree-granting programs and the General Education program.
+The Assistant Vice President for Undergraduate Studies & General Education supports development of rigorous and innovative curriculum for both the degree-granting programs and the General Education program.
 Working in close collaboration with the Directors of Academic Programs, the Academic Senate Leadership and the Colleges the Director, UGS/GE supports the campus community in upholding the faculty created University Policy Statements that relate to undergraduate curriculum and General Education as well as all CSU Executive Orders and state mandates to advance the mission of the University.

 Leslie Bruce, Ph.D., Faculty Fellow, Writing Across the Curriculum